ky-flores/dsc80-final-proj/README.md

 ## Hypothesis Testing

-Using a hypothesis test, I will test if the cause category of an outage has an effect on the electricity demand loss.
+Using a hypothesis test with a significance level of 0.05, I will test if the cause category of an outage has an effect on the electricity demand loss.

 Null Hypothesis: On average, the demand loss from severe weather outages is the same as the duration of intentional attack outages.